 Team-based care supports success in implementing bundled episode care delivery and payment.
-The World Health Organization defines it as "the provision of comprehensive health services to individuals, families, and/or their communities by at least two health professionals who work collaboratively along with patients, family caregivers, and community service providers on shared goals within and across settings to achieve care that is safe, effective, patient-centered, timely, efficient, and equitable."
-[Source: Naylor MD, Coburn KD, Kurtzman ET, et al. Team-Based Primary Care for Chronically III Adults: State of the Science.
-Advancing Team-Based Care.
-Philadelphia, PA: American Board of Internal Medicine Foundation; 2010.]
+The World Health Organization defines team based care as "the provision of comprehensive health services to individuals, families, and/or their communities by at least two health professionals who work collaboratively along with patients, family caregivers, and community service providers on shared goals within and across settings to achieve care that is safe, effective, patient-centered, timely, efficient, and equitable."